+The world of search engine optimisation is complicated enough as it is.
+But a few fine nuances and advanced techniques make things even more challenging.
 Have you ever heard of negative keywords?
-Though so many website and business owners have absolutely no idea what these are, negative keywords play a crucial role in AdWords campaign management.
+Though so many website and business owners have absolutely no idea what these are.
+Negative keywords play a crucial role in Google Ads campaign management.

 What are negative keywords?

-A negative keyword is a phrase that prevents Google AdWords ads from being triggered for certain keywords.
+A negative keyword is a phrase that prevents Google Ads from being triggered for certain keywords.
 If you sell ebooks, for example, you may want to add the word “free” to the list of negative keywords.
 This way, your ad isn’t going to be triggered when people look for terms like “free ebooks”.

 The Most Common Negative Keyword Mistakes

-1. Having no negative keywords at all: meaning that the ad will be shown each time someone uses a keyword phrase you’re targeting.
+1. Having no negative keywords at all: Meaning that the ad will be shown each time someone uses a keyword phrase you’re targeting.
 Needless to say, your ad will show up for numerous irrelevant searches, decreasing the effectiveness of the campaign.

-3. Having the same negative and positive keywords: yes, it could happen.
-When planning a campaign that features a large number of keywords, it’s possible to include the same phrase in both lists.
+3. Having the same negative and positive keywords: Yes, it could happen.
+When planning a campaign that features a large number of keywords.
+It’s possible to include the same phrase in both lists.

 Plan Your Campaign Carefully (And Get Some Help!)

 Google searches allow for incredible targeting, as long as you’re willing to do thorough testing and some campaign tweaking.
-A well-built list of negative keywords can help you eliminate the individuals that have some interest in the topic but aren’t your prospects.
+A well-built list of SEO keywords can help you eliminate the individuals that have some interest in the topic but aren’t your prospects.

 If you don’t have the experience, you’ll be throwing a lot of money out the window.
 Getting an experienced team to manage your Google Ads campaign will make a lot more sense.
 Boost the effectiveness of your campaign and ultimately – save you money.